dotnet/core-setup/Documentation/design-docs/host-error-codes.md

   * One of the frameworks or the app is missing a required `.deps.json` file.
   * One of the `.deps.json` files is invalid (invalid JSON, or missing required properties and so on).

-* `ResolverResolveFailure` (`0x8000808c`) - Resolution of dependencies in the `hostpolicy` dependency resolved failed.
+* `ResolverResolveFailure` (`0x8000808c`) - Resolution of dependencies in `hostpolicy` failed.
 This can mean many different things, but in general one of the processed `.deps.json` contains entry for a file which could not found, or its resolution failed for some other reason (conflict for example).

-* `LibHostCurExeFindFailure` (`0x8000808d`) - The hosting layer tries to determine the location of the current executable to deduce the install location in some cases.
+* `LibHostCurExeFindFailure` (`0x8000808d`) - Failure to determine the location of the current executable.
+The hosting layer uses the current executable path to deduce the install location in some cases.
 If this path can't be obtained (OS call fails, or the returned path doesn't exist), this error is returned.

 * `LibHostInitFailure` (`0x8000808e`) - Initialization of the `hostpolicy` library failed.
 The `corehost_load` method takes a structure with lot of initialization parameters.
 If the version of this structure doesn't match the expected value, this error code is returned.
 This would in general mean incompatibility between the `hostfxr` and `hostpolicy`, which should really only happen if somehow a newer `hostpolicy` is used by older `hostfxr`.
 This typically means corrupted installation.

 * `LibHostSdkFindFailure` (`0x80008091`) - Failure to find the requested SDK.
-This happens in the `hostfxr` when an SDK (also called CLI) command is used with `dotnet.exe`.
+This happens in the `hostfxr` when an SDK (also called CLI) command is used with `dotnet`.
 In this case the hosting layer tries to find an installed .NET Core SDK to run the command on.
 The search is based on deduced install location and on the requested version from potential `global.json` file.
 If either no matching SDK version can be found, or that version exists, but it's missing the `dotnet.dll` file, this error code is returned.

 * `LibHostInvalidArgs` (`0x80008092`) - Arguments to `hostpolicy` are invalid.
 This is used in three unrelated places in the `hostpolicy`, but in all cases it means the component calling `hostpolicy` did something wrong:
   * Command line arguments for the app - the failure would typically mean that wrong argument was passed or such.
 For example if the application main assembly is not specified on the command line.
 On its own this should not happen as `hostfxr` should have parsed and validated all command line arguments.